cstamas/vertx-sisu/README.md

 ```
 artifactCoordinate := groupId:artifactId[:extension[:classifier]]:version
 ```
-and optional filter currently supports same modes as `sisu-local` filter.
+and optional `filter` currently supports same modes as `sisu` filter.

 Usable when you want to "bootstrap" a set of verticles from module downloaded from Maven2 repository.